gh0stintheshe11/Rust-2D-Game-Engine/README.md

 ### Best Practices and Tips

 1. **Entity Design**
+   - Use shared entities for objects that persist across scenes
-   - Keep entities focused and single-purpose
+   - Keep scene-specific entities local to their scenes
    - Use meaningful names for entities and attributes
-   - Group related attributes logically

 2. **Resource Management**
    - Share resources between entities when possible